MoemenMostafa/SeasonBox/website/README.md

 ```bash
 firebase deploy --only hosting
 ```
-This will deploy only the contents of `web_landing` as configured in `firebase.json` in the root directory.
+This will deploy only the contents of `website` as configured in `firebase.json` in the root directory.